-Fall is fast approaching and that means apple season is upon us.
+Fall is just about here and that means apple season!
 Whether you pick your own or buy them from your local orchard or farm stand, fresh, locally produced apples are at their best during autumn months.
-Though the mellow, sweet, uniformly-colored Red Delicious is the most apple common variety purchased in grocery stores, there are literally hundreds of different kinds of apples grown throughout North America.
+Though the mellow, sweet, uniformly colored Red Delicious is the most apple common variety purchased in grocery stores, there are literally hundreds of different kinds of apples grown throughout North America.
 Here’s a rundown of some of the most popular varieties:

-- Fuji — A tall, rectangular, medium-sized fruit with yellowish green skin with an orange-red blush and darker stripes.
+A tall, rectangular, medium-sized fruit with yellowish-green skin with an orange-red blush and darker stripes.
 Crisp, juicy white flesh has a firm texture.
 Stores well.
 Harvested during late October.

-- Gala — A medium-size fruit with yellow skin patterned with bright orange-red.
+A medium-sized fruit with yellow skin patterned with bright orange-red.
 Yellow-white flesh is firm and juicy with a nice texture and a sweet, slightly tart, flavor.
 Best eaten fresh.
 Harvested during October.

-- Golden Delicious — A large golden yellow fruit.
+A large golden-yellow fruit.
 Firm, crisp, juicy flesh has a mild, sweet flavor.
 A popular all-purpose apple.
 Doesn’t store well.
 Harvested during mid-September to late October.

-- Honeycrisp — Red patched mottled over a yellow-green background.
-Flesh is crisp with a tart, yet sweet, flavor.
+Red patched mottled over a yellow-green background.
+The flesh is crisp with a tart, yet sweet, flavor.
 Keeps well.
-Harvested during mid-September to October.
+Harvested from mid-September to October.

-- Macoun — Similar in size and shape to a McIntosh, but with a darker purplish-red blush over green background.
-Flesh is firm and aromatic for a good all-purpose apple.
+Similar in size and shape to a McIntosh, but with a darker purplish-red blush over green background.
+The flesh is firm and aromatic for a good all-purpose apple.
 Harvested during early to mid-October.

-- Pink Lady — An oblong yellow variety overlaid with pink or light red.
-Flesh is white with a sweet-tart flavor.
+An oblong yellow variety overlaid with pink or light red.
+The flesh is white with a sweet-tart flavor.
 Stores well.
 Harvested during September and October

 No matter what kind you choose, apples are one of the healthiest and most delicious snacks around.
 Eat them on their own, dip them in peanut butter or chocolate, pair them with a sharp cheese, or slice them up into a salad.
 Though apples most often play a starring role in decadent desserts — pies, cakes, crumbles, doughnuts, strudels, dumplings, etc. — don’t make the mistake of typecasting them.
 These sweet treats are versatile enough to carry your main course.
 Here are a few recipes to get you started: